PivotusVentures/archive-web/README.md

 Summary
 ---------

+Forked from [pretty-s3-index-html][4] and repurposed for the Archiving Platform

 A Bootstrap-y, pretty index.html designed to be placed at the root of a public Amazon S3 bucket, which you just want to use for displaying a list of files.